 In most cases, early detection is key to reduce the impact it has on one’s quality of life and current lifestyle.
 Treatment may include laser treatments, eye injections, and the use of vision aids.

 Are you interested in learning more about vision services for the treatment of macular degeneration?

 If you need a proper diagnosis or are interested in learning about treatment options available to you, we welcome you to book a consultation with one of our ophthalmologists at North Suburban Eye Associates, PC.
-We have four convenient locations throughout Massachusetts, including Wakefield, Waltham, Winchester, and Beverly, and welcome new patients to call our office to request an appointment at (781) 245-5200.
+We have four convenient locations throughout Massachusetts, including Wakefield, Waltham, and Winchester.
+Welcome new patients to call our office to request an appointment at (781) 245-5200.